2013 Miami Broward Carnival Jouvert

 Lauderhill, Florida 33311

 Enter the Miami Rhythm Section in collaboration with the China Mas Group.
 We are one of a number of Caribbean Carnival Mas bands participating in the Miami-Broward 2013 Jouvert infusion into the cultural consciousness of the South Florida Caribbean Diaspora.
-Part and parcel of Jouvert is rhythm and steel–The miami Rhythm section represents the so called “engine room” referenced above.Be sure to tell them Soul Of Miami sent you!
+Part and parcel of Jouvert is rhythm and steel–The miami Rhythm section represents the so called “engine room” referenced above.Thank you for using Soul Of Miami!